Skip to main content

 1. Create a router

-2. Configure rules
+2. Write rules by example

 3. Add capability-based rules